 Unknown factors can make visiting a church for the first time uncomfortable or even intimidating.
 With this section we hope to answer some of the questions you might have about our church before you visit.
 All of us at First Reformed Church truly hope to make your visit with us an enriching one.
 If any of your questions are not answered below, please let me know so we can add whatever will be helpful to you in this visitor's guide, because that's why it exists--to help you, our guest.
 Above all, it is my greatest hope that when you will get to know Jesus, and through his love you will find life eternal and the abundant life which he offers.
 Thank you for visiting our website and we look forward to meeting you as a guest of our church family very soon!

 A: Our Sunday worship services begin at 9am as well as 6pm.
 The first am service is followed by a Christian education hour with separate classes for children, youth, and adults.
 Our music ministry, which includes both traditional and contemporary forms of music, is a regular part of our Sunday worship experiences and we have a special alternative worship experience for younger age children during the am services called H.O.P.
 (House of Praise).
 You will find people coming from all walks of life, many who dress casually, some who are long-time members of our church and many who have joined us in recent years.
 Our congregation has an informal greeting time during the service one to another in Christian friendship.
 People will greet you and possibly introduce themselves to you at this time.
 We celebrate the Sacrament of the Lord's Supper about 10 times per year.
 We often schedule special educational programs or fellowship activities for youth and adults.
 You will always hear an invitation for our congregation to take part in one of the many service ministries and other fellowship opportunities.
-The early service has a traditional feel.
-The 11am service has a modern feel.
+The 9am service has a blended feel, mixing both traditional and contemporary aspects of worship.
 In the evening we study through books in the Bible and study method is given special focus, for those who want to learn how to study the Bible.